tanimislam/howdy/docs/source/plex-music/cli_tools/plex_music_cli.rst

      La Femme d'Argent;Sexy Boy;All I Need;Kelly Watch the Stars;Talisman;Remember;You Make It Easy;Ce Matin-Là;New Star in the Sky (Chanson Pour Solal);Le Voyage De Pénélope

-  For songs in order in tha album `Moon Safari`_ by Air_.
+  For songs in order in the album `Moon Safari`_ by Air_.
 Below is an animation showing how this works in practice when downloading these songs.
 Here we always choose YouTube_ clip #1.

   .. _plex_music_metafill_songs: